ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-And the return by the handler: the requested data and status.
+And the return result: the requested data and status.

 ```csharp
 public sealed record ItemQueryResult<TRecord>